-By placing The Pledge on your website you are creating opportunities and making a real difference to people’s lives and to the community.
+By placing The Pledge on your website you are creating opportunities and making a real difference in people’s lives and the community.
 We’re not saying this is it, this is all you need to do.
 We’re saying this is how you can make a start, the first step, a start to an inclusive community.
 We will continue to work with the design industry to create diversity and to promote and support new and future initiatives.

 We are hearing of many other initiatives yet to be launched which we will support and promote on our channels.

-We hope that other businesses, on seeing the sticker, will perhaps start talking to about offering mentoring, work experience, or hosting events.
+We hope that other businesses, on seeing the sticker, will perhaps start talking about offering mentoring, work experience, or hosting events.
 And on that note, if you are, or aspire to be, an interior designer, then follow Alexandria Dauley, who, in collaboration with Sophie Ashby, is working on an initiative to create a programme of mentoring schemes, schools outreach, open days, apprenticeships and scholarships opportunities to reach out to members of the community who may not have considered design as a viable career choice due to the current lack of diversity or economic challenges.